Opentrons/opentrons-emulation/README.md

             - [Available Pipette Models:](#available-pipette-models-)
         + [Heater-Shaker and Thermocycler Refresh Communication Mode](#heater-shaker-and-thermocycler-refresh-communication-mode)
         + [Temperature Model for Thermocycler and Temperature Modules](#temperature-model-for-thermocycler-and-temperature-modules)

+## What is an Emulator?

+The simplest description is an emulator is a software model that stands in for a piece of hardware.

+In practice, this software model should behave and respond the same way as the hardware it is standing in for.
+The software that is connected to the emulator should not know the difference between an emulator and the actual hardware.
+It should interact with the emulator in exactly the same manner that it interacts with the hardware.

 ## Supported Hardware